Philosophy, Politics and Economics

 - For students taking the IB we are happy to accept either Higher Level grade 6 or Standard Level grade 7 in Mathematics.
 Mathematical Studies is not acceptable.

-- One Arts/Humanities subject at A level or equivalent is required.
-In the past successful applicants have commonly satisfied this condition, by studying one or more of the following subjects: History, Philosophy, Government and Politics, English Literature; any ancient or modern language; Geography, Religious Studies.
-Such a list cannot be comprehensive, so if you are unsure over whether the subjects that you are currently following or are planning to take, meet our standard requirements please contact our Admissions Selector for further details.
+If an Arts/Humanities subject at A level or equivalent is chosen to meet the requirements, past applicants have commonly satisfied this condition, by studying one or more of the following subjects: History, Philosophy, Government and Politics, English Literature; any ancient or modern language; Geography, Religious Studies.
+This is not an exhaustive list, so if you are unsure over whether the subjects that you are currently following or are planning to take, meet our standard requirements please contact us for more details.

 - If you are an international student who does not meet the requirements for direct entry to this degree, you may be eligible to take an International Foundation Year pathway programme at the Durham University International Study Centre.